 Clicking that button will open a list preview on the right side of the screen.

-You can also try a quiz on the list by clicking the "Try Quiz" button at the top of the preview window.
+You can also try a quiz for the list by clicking the "Try Quiz" button at the top of the preview window.

-Clicking the X in the top left of the quiz will take you back to the quiz creation page.
+Clicking the X in the top left of the quiz will take you back to the assignment-creation page.

-If you click "Create New List", you'll be taken to the vocabulary list creation page where you'll be asked how you want to create the list.
+If you click "Create New List" on the assignment-creation page, you'll be taken to the vocabulary list creation page where you'll be asked how you want to create the list.
 You can either search for words in our dictionary database (Choose words) or import a list (Import words) that you've already created from either Quizlet.com or a document.

 For Classes Created on SpanishDict